jlwitthuhn/OpenCloudTools/README.md

 # Open Cloud Tools

 Open Cloud Tools is a desktop application for Windows and MacOS that allows you to interact with Roblox's [Open Cloud](https://create.roblox.com/docs/open-cloud/index) API.
-Open Cloud Tools supports viewing, editing, reverting, bulk downloading, bulk deleting, and much more.
+Open Cloud Tools supports the DataStore and MessagingService APIs.

 ## Screenshots